lazarevtill/Servo-Cam/README.md

 cp -R custom_components/servo_cam ~/.homeassistant/custom_components/
 ```

-### Manual Installation

-The manual installation steps above mirror what the add-on container does during startup.
-When the add-on is available, prefer that route to keep the integration and backend in sync automatically.
+The manual steps mirror what the installer and add-on container perform.
+When running Home Assistant, the add-on keeps the backend and integration in sync automatically.

 ## 🚀 Usage